Issue 19 Chance Fall 2005

 Courtney Stephens and Alison Gopnik

-In 1975, five years before his death, the psychologist Jean Piaget published The Origin of the Idea of Chance in Children,1 the first major work in developmental psychology to discuss prediction, probability, and randomness as tenets of intelligence.
+In 1975, five years before his death, the psychologist Jean Piaget published together with Bärbel Inhelder The Origin of the Idea of Chance in Children,1 the first major work in developmental psychology to discuss prediction, probability, and randomness as tenets of intelligence.
 In it, Piaget posited a multi-stage developmental process that turned four- and five-year-old determinists into twelve-year-old probabilists.
 During the first stage, before the age of seven or eight, a child cannot distinguish the possible from the necessary, so that there is essentially no conceptual room between what could be and what is.
 In the second stage, from eight to eleven, children begin to detect the presence of fortuitous combinations and arrangements in the outcomes of events.
 This intuition starts to complicate their former conviction that the world runs along a set order in chained reaction.
 By age twelve and onward, the idea of a fixed design has been essentially replaced by a footing in probability, as children come to understand that chance phenomena cannot always be modeled, whereas mechanical causality is an intrinsically traceable process.
 At this final stage, the young person understands that most things that occur in their world are a synthesis of fortuitous distribution, random mixture, and construction.
 For Piaget this understanding was the climax of an instinctive maturation process that both conveyed a crisp, coherent vision of human development and also echoed the linearity of civilizing progress.
 Since its time of publication, Piaget's schema has been found to greatly underestimate and simplify children's comprehension of chance.
 Alison Gopnik is a professor at the University of California, Berkeley, who studies related questions of early causal understanding.
 Borrowing from artificial intelligence models such as Causal Bayes Nets,2 Gopnik and her contemporaries have found intricate and more generous ways of modeling child intelligence as it relates to chance.3 Her research on early theory formation is based on the idea that children are not merely undergoing a blind and innate growth process, but are actively and scientifically inquiring into chance and similar ideas starting from a much younger age than Piaget imagined.4 Courtney Stephens spoke with Gopnik by phone in June 2005.

 In Piaget's work from the 1970s, he likens the way children develop causal understanding to a larger narrative of progress in which the child's mind stands for the uncivilized, pre-modern mind and a more complex grasp of chance and probability signals the departure to the modern, scientific mind.
 Has that idea continued to inform the direction of this kind of research?